ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P2/README.md

 You will need to implement a couple of new system calls to implement this scheduler.
 The first is **int setpri(int num),** which sets the priority for the calling process.
 By default, each process should get a priority of 1; calling this routine makes it such that a process can raise or lower its priority.

-The second is **int getpinfo(struct pstat *).** This routine returns some basic information about each running process, including <strike>how many times it has been chosen to run</strike> how long it has run at each priority (measured in clock ticks) and its process ID.
+The second is **int getpinfo(struct pstat *).** This routine returns some basic information about each running process, including how long it has run at each priority (measured in clock ticks) and its process ID.
 You can use this system call to build a variant of the command line program **ps,** which can then be called to see what is going on.

-If either of these calls are passed bad parameters, return -1 to indicate a failure.
-Otherwise, return 0 upon success.
+If either of these calls are passed bad parameters, **return -1** to indicate a failure.
+Otherwise, **return 0** upon success.

 One thing you'll have to do is make sure to initialize the priority of a process correctly.
 All processes, when created, should start at priority level 1\.
 Only by calling **setpri()** can a process change its priority to 2.

+When a bad priority (not 1 or 2) is passed to your setpri() system call, **return -1** (indicating an error).
+Otherwise return 0 (indicating success).
+Similarly, if a bad pointer is passed to your **getpinfo()** call, **return -1**; otherwise, if the call is successful, **return 0**.

+In your Makefile, replace `CPUS := 2` with `CPUS := 1` .
+The old setting runs xv6 with two CPU cores, but you only need to do scheduling for a single core in this project.

 ## Tips